 With over 738 million internet users, China remains a key market for businesses wishing to expand.
 This vast figure represents 53.2% of China’s population which is almost on par with Europe’s population of 743 million.
 Furthermore, 95% of internet users use the web on a mobile, which means over half of China’s 1.4 billion population access the internet with a mobile device.

 WeChat, as previously mentioned, is China’s most popular social media platform largely due to its commerce functionality.
-Many international brands including Burberry, Estée Lauder and British Airways engage with Chinese consumers using the messaging platform in order to market their products and services to its 963 million monthly active users.
+Many international brands including Burberry, Estée Lauder and British Airways engage with Chinese consumers using the messaging platform to market their products and services to its 963 million monthly active users.

 It’s this mixture of messaging and eCommerce which makes the messaging app prime real estate for brands to engage with Chinese users.
 The messaging app can also be used to order takeaway, a taxi and even pay bills.
 It’s no wonder why the popular social media app is considered a contributing factor to mobile commerce becoming an instinctive and natural experience in the Chinese market.